iWriteGigs

 Question #24

-A Ethical problem in personal and professional commitments to clients
+A Ethical problem in the relationship between personal and professional interests

 C Ethical issue in criminal justice and public policy